wasmerio/ate/atenet/README.md

 # Fun Experiments

 - Compile hyper to wasm32-wasi
-- Compile NGINX to wasm32-wasi (how to make wasm-bus work with c++?)
+- Compile NGINX to wasm32-wasi (how to make wasmer-bus work with c++?)
 - Compile Postgres to wasm32-wasi